fakharkhan/framey/README.md

 	  FLASH_PLAYER_URL = 'http://framey.com/player.swf'
 	end

+When using rails 2, add the following line to app/helpers/application_helper.rb

+	include Framey::ViewHelpers

 # User / Development Flow

 * You make a page on your site that displays the Framey flash video recorder